 Now that it’s Pride Month, an incident in Europe that whipped up a media frenzy has re-entered conversations.
-For those who don’t recall: International headlines at the time boldly celebrated that hundreds of Dutch men were holding hands.
+For those who don’t recall: International headlines in the Spring of 2017 boldly celebrated that hundreds of Dutch men were holding hands.
 The men—a majority of them straight—had done so in Amsterdam and other cities in response to a gay couple’s brutal attack in Arnhem, Netherlands.
 The gay victims were attacked for holding hands themselves.

 When I first saw this, I admit I was bothered.
 As a gay man, I appreciate the gesture.
 I don’t denigrate the men who stood hand in hand as a display of solidarity.
 What’s upsetting is that it was remarkable at all.

 That straight men holding hands makes the news speaks to a problem larger than gay bashing.

 In Western culture, when men hold hands—gay or straight—it matters to us.
 We’re all complicit in teaching that it matters.
 It’s what most of us were taught.
 It starts young.